nielskee/draft-articles/tech-hiring-pt1.md

 ## Background

-I do talks and workshops on software development careers and tech hiring for students at universities, colleges and code academies.
+I do talks and workshops on software development careers and technical interview preparation for students at universities, colleges and code academies.
 It's occurred to me recently that I'm very tardy in having those same conversations with employers.
-Technical interviewing is an acquired skill, but it's something that's often left to chance in organisations.
+Technical interviewing is a skill that's often left to chance in organisations.

 This 3-part post aims to give some advice to individuals and companies who are involved in hiring developers.
 It's not exhaustive, but